-Innovation Spotlight: The Baldwin Center
+Innovation Spotlight: The Baldwin Institute

 The DeWitt C. Baldwin Institute for Interprofessional Education, led by James Carlson, PhD ’12, PA‑C ’01, vice president for interprofessional education and simulation, continues to champion learning, practice and research within a framework of interprofessional collaboration.
 Dr. Carlson was recently named to the American Medical Association’s 2021–22 Health Systems Science Scholars Program.

 HELIX: How has the institute evolved since it opened its doors in 2014?

 Dr. Carlson: The Baldwin Institute is a community of people interested in advancing the quality of care in an interprofessional (IP) manner.
 Great patient outcomes don’t always call direct attention to interprofessionalism, but they reflect that ethic: care provided by a team of professionals who work toward a common goal and value each member’s unique expertise and contributions.
 We do a lot of faculty and student development around interprofessionalism and in support of university infrastructure, like the Gross Anatomy Lab, simulation and other technologies we rely on to help train our different professions.

 How has the pandemic continued to shape the work of the institute?